 It is CIBC’s policy to provide for the continuity of business during unplanned disruptions, which may arise from natural, accidental, or engineered occurrences such as:

-• Ice storms, snow storms, earthquakes, floods, hurricanes, disease;
+• Ice storms, snowstorms, earthquakes, floods, hurricanes, disease;

 • Fires, chemical spills, power/systems/utility/communication failures;